mantidproject/mantid/docs/source/concepts/PythonNotebook.rst

 MantidPython can be used to access all of the functionality of the Mantid Framework outside of the Workbench interface.

-The IPython Notebook is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document.
+The Jupyter Notebook is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document.

 Launching on different platforms
 ================================